AdamFcode/TEW-ModBlog/README.md

 ## Database Schema
 ![Database Diagram](static/readmeimg/modblog-erd.webp)

+# Technologies and Languages Used
+The following were used for this project:
+- HTML5

+- CSS3

+- JavaScript

+- Python

+- Django

+-  PostgreSQL

+-  Bootstrap3

+-  Heroku

+-  Gunicorn

+-  Whitenoise

+-  Psycopg2-Binary

 # Features
-* Note: As noted above in Colour Scheme and below in Testing, the text colour for the website was changed from royal blue to white late in development for the sake of readability.
+* Note: As noted above in Colour Scheme, the text colour for the website was changed from royal blue to white late in development for the sake of readability.
 As a result of project deadlines, the following images showcase the original text colour.
 The change can be seen in the live deployment of the website but unfortunately there was not enough time to capture and upload new images showcasing this change.

 ## Navbar
 The top of the website has a navbar to allow easy navigation of the site.
 It includes an anchor for the homepage, titled as TEW IX Modblog.
 The navigational links change depending on the login status of the user.
 'Blog' and 'Links' appear regardless of login status.
 Should the user not be logged in, they're are presented with 'Signup' and 'Login'.
 If the user is already logged in, these two options are replaced with 'Logout'.